Greg Koch: College career

 Koch was a four-year letterman at the University of Arkansas.
 He was a starter for the Arkansas Razorbacks where he was part of the offensive line that blocked for the school record 3,523 rushing yards in 1975.
-That same season Koch was a First-team All-SWC.
+That same season Koch was named First-Team All-SWC.
 Koch played in the All-America Bowl in Tampa, Florida after the 1976 season.
-Koch was named the Razorback 1970s All-Decade team with offensive linemen R. C. Thielemann, Leotis Harris, George Stewart, and Greg Kolenda.
+Koch was named to the Razorback 1970s All-Decade team with offensive linemen R. C. Thielemann, Leotis Harris, George Stewart, and Greg Kolenda.
+Koch helped Arkansas win a share of the 1975 SWC championship, and then defeat Georgia in the 1976 Cotton Bowl Classic.
+He is considered one of the best offensive linemen to ever play for the Razorbacks.

 Professional career

 Green Bay Packers

 A second-round draft choice in 1977 from the University of Arkansas, Koch played nine seasons (1977–85) in Green Bay, appearing in 133 games.
 A fixture at right tackle almost immediately upon his arrival, he was a Second-team All-Pro selection following the 1982 season and was part of one of the greatest offenses in club history when the Packers amassed 6,172 yards in 1983, the second-best output ever in club annals.
+He was inducted into the Green Bay Packers Hall of Fame in 2010.